GraphQLGuide/book/text/query-language/subscriptions.md

 # Subscriptions

 [Subscriptions](http://spec.graphql.org/draft/#sec-Subscription) are long-lived requests in which the server sends the client data from events as they happen.
-The manner in which the data is sent is not specified, but the most common implementation is WebSockets, and other implementations include HTTP long polling, server-sent events (supported by all browsers except for IE 11), and webhooks (when the client is another publicly-addressable server).
+The manner in which the data is sent is not specified, but the most common implementation is WebSockets, and other implementations include HTTP long polling, server-sent events (supported by all browsers except for IE 11), and webhooks (when the client is another publicly addressable server).

 The client initiates a subscription with: